On Multiangle Discrete Fractional Periodic Transforms: Introduction

 We denote vectors and sets as lowercase, and matrices as uppercase boldface letters.
 Their elements are indexed using square brackets; for instance, $\boldsymbol{A}[n,k]$ references the entry of $\boldsymbol{A}$ in row $n$ and column $k$.
-To denote the entire $n^\mathrm{th}$ row of $\boldsymbol{A}$ as a column vector, we write $\boldsymbol{A}[n, :]$, while for the entire $k^\mathrm{th}$ column, we use $\boldsymbol{A}[:,k]$.
-We sometimes call the DFRFT the \textit{standard} DFRFT for better distinction from the \textit{centered} DFRFT.
-We use the subscripts $\{\cdot\}_c$ and $\{\cdot\}_s$ to distinguish between variables for the centered and the standard DFRFT, respectively; for more concise notation, we drop these subscripts if a relation holds for both the CDFRFT and the DFRFT, or the (C)DFRFT for short.
+To denote the entire $n^\mathrm{th}$ row of $\boldsymbol{A}$, we write $\boldsymbol{A}[n, :]$, while for the entire $k^\mathrm{th}$ column, we use \mbox{$\boldsymbol{A}[:,k]$}.
+We sometimes call the DFT the \textit{standard} DFT for better distinction from the \textit{centered} DFT (CDFT); the same applies to their fractional generalizations, the standard DFRFT and the CDFRFT, which we jointly address as the (C)DFRFT.
+We use subscripts to refer to specific instances of vectors and matrices, e.g., we use $\{\cdot\}_c$ and $\{\cdot\}_s$ to distinguish between variables for the centered and the standard DFT, respectively.
+If a relation holds for all $M$-periodic matrices, we omit these subscripts; for example, $\boldsymbol{W}_s$ denotes the DFT matrix, while $\boldsymbol{W}$ is a general $M$-periodic matrix, which, when thought of as a set, contains $\boldsymbol{W}_s$.
+In this paper, we use the terms \textit{matrix} and \textit{transform} interchangeably.